 The MPH/MPA Dual-Degree Program is a rigorous program for students who are intellectually curious, highly motivated, and committed to the study of both public health and public policy.

-The School of Public Health and the Watson Institute for International and Public Affairs offer the Master of Public Health (MPH) and Master of Public Affairs (MPA) dual degree program.
-Students from a variety of backgrounds and fields of study are encouraged to apply.
-Emphasizing a learning-by-doing approach, this rigorous program will offer highly-qualified applicants the opportunity to gain training in public health and public policy to prepare them to address critical health policy issues in the United States and throughout the world.
+The School of Public Health and the Watson School of International and Public Affairs offer the Master of Public Health (MPH) and Master of Public Affairs (MPA) dual degree program.
+Emphasizing a learning-by-doing approach, this program offers highly-qualified applicants the opportunity to gain training in public health and public policy to prepare them to address critical health policy issues in the United States and throughout the world.

 Application Information